Mumford & Sons fans stung by fake Portsmouth tickets

 "If you have purchased tickets from any secondary vendors then we would urge you to seek your money back immediately.

-"Remember to always purchase tickets from official vendors only."'Heartbreak and disappointment'
+"Remember to always purchase tickets from official vendors only."

 Those found with fake tickets, which had a face value of £23.50, had them stamped and were given letters from the venue explaining that police had been notified.